awslabs/aws-java-nio-spi-for-s3/README.md

 ```
 s3x://[key:secret@]endpoint[:port]/bucket/objectkey
 ```
-Note that in this case the TCP port of the target service must be specified.

 If no credentials are given the default AWS configuration mechanism will be used as per the section above.